ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Operation-management.md

-# Operation - CSE Management
+# Operation - CSE Management API

-If enabled, the CSE provides a management interface that allows to manage some aspects of the CSE as well as to retrieve information about the CSE's operation.
+If enabled, the CSE provides a management API that allows to retrieve configuration and status information, stream logs and requests as well as to reset, shutdown and restart the CSE.
+This API is intended for operational tasks and monitoring of the CSE.

 Management commands can be sent to the CSE via HTTP requests.

 ## Enabling CSE Management

-The CSE management interface is disabled by default.
+The CSE management API is disabled by default.
 To enable it, set the [*enableManagementEndpoint*](../setup/Configuration-http.md#general-settings) setting in the configuration file to `true`:

 ```ini title="Enable CSE Management"
 [http]